laurilehmijoki/filey-diff/README.md

 Given two data sources A and B, list the files that A has but B doesn't.

+### List changed files

+Given two data sources A and B, list the files on A that have a different MD5 hash than the corresponding file on B.

 ## Example use cases

 Arnie has a blog on AWS S3.
 He has just finished a new post and wants to upload